papinet/papiNet-API/1.0.0/order-status.md

 }
 ```

-It shows that the first (and unique) line is still `Confirmed`, but cannot be changed anymore (`"changeable": true`).
+It shows that the first (and unique) line is still `Confirmed`, but cannot be changed anymore (`"changeable": false`).

 #### Step 4 of Scenario F

-The step 4 of the scenario E will simulate the situation in which the _Supplier_ has completed the production (or conversion) process for the order line.
+The step 4 of the scenario F will simulate the situation in which the _Supplier_ has completed the production (or conversion) process for the order line.
 Then, the _Order Issuer_ sends another similar API request to the _Supplier_ in order to get the details of the first order `1804bcfb-15ae-476a-bc8b-f31bc9f4de62`:

 ```text
 $ curl --request GET \